SpockBauru/CSG_Terrain/README.md

 **Divs:** The number of faces on each side of the terrain.
 Higher values will cause slowdown and are not recommended.
 Place several smaller terrains instead.

 **Path Mask Resolution:** The resolution of the mask applied to the path texture.
 Only change if the path texture is not merging accordingly.

+**Bake Terrain Top:** Create a MeshInstance3D without the bottom cube.
+It will be placed below the CSG Terrain node.

+**Export Terrain Top:** Save the mesh to a glTF file so it can be edited in 3D software.

 ## The Terrain material